Student Visa for Spain

 To be eligible for a Spanish student visa, activities that are meant to be carried out in Spain by the applicant should be one of the following:

-• Full-time (20 hours per week) studies at an accredited school or educational center for a diploma, certificate, or degree
+- Full-time studies at an accredited school or educational center for a diploma, certificate, or degree

 If you are planning to study at a higher education institution, you must enroll in one that is officially recognised in Spain.